 If a contractor tracks a major issue in the design that could lead to some serious issues to the final deliverable then he can propose that to Client.

 Change Order Negotiations | As a Contractor Point of View

-As a contractor you can claim higher cost as was in the initial contract but be reasonable like if you are painting an area at the rate of 5$ per square foot but now during change order you can claim 8$ instead of 5$.
+As a contractor, you can claim higher cost as was in the initial contract but be reasonable like if you are painting an area at the rate of 5$ per square foot but now during change order, you can claim 8$ instead of 5$.
 The reason is a Change Order is always small & tricky quantity to handle and hence you need have extra resources in all categories to manage that stuff.
 To get that approval from the client you must calculate all that stuff and present to him.
-Everybody thinks that it should be the same value as per contract but believe me if you give him a proper calculation then you will get approval easily or at least you can negotiate a little higher to initial value.
+Everybody thinks that it should be the same value as per contract but believe me if you give him a proper calculation then you will get approval easily or at least you can negotiate a little higher to the initial value.

-One more thing very important, mostly contractors only see the price of the change order and get trapped as there should be proper TIME mentioned for schedule for extension of time otherwise this acceleration (crashing) will eat away all of this amount or else you may be penalized for Liquidated damage if project is delayed.
+One more thing very important, mostly contractors only see the price of the change order and get trapped as there should be proper TIME mentioned for a schedule for extension of time otherwise this acceleration (crashing) will eat away all of this amount or else you may be penalized for Liquidated damage if a project is delayed.

 You need to understand Change Management to deal with all this stuff.

 In some contract documents, it is clearly stated that the change order value should not increase above 10% of the total value of the project.
 It may be variable but normally it is mentioned to avoid any conflicts later.
 Change orders are inevitable in any project.
 It should be documented even it is just changed in colour.
 The change order should be collected 100% upfront this is standard says.

 Change orders look annoying to either or both parties but there are benefits but major benefit is it helps to avoid final deliverable rejection from the owner.